Choosing a Major

 Liberal arts majors, in particular, need to offer employers more than their orientation as a generalist and their broadly based transferrable skills.
 They need to develop entry-level marketability and to demonstrate career field interest.
 Before they can become bank presidents, they must first get some job experience within the bank.
 In most cases a college major alone is not sufficient for getting a job.
 The increased number of college graduates has produced more competition in the job market.

+Most college majors don't offer specific preparation for a single type of work.
+Instead, they educate you and help (along with your activities, work, etc.) make up the personal package that can enable you to become anything you want to be.
+Majors don't limit you to one type of work.
+For example, if you major in nursing, history, engineering, English, or many other majors, you might nevertheless choose to become a bank manager, sales representative, career counselor, or production manager or to pursue a number of other career fields.
+Your awareness of the relationship between career fields and college majors can play a vital part in your choice of academic major, minor, and elective courses.
 Usually, the easiest way to land that first job is to have a skill that is immediately useful to the employer.
 There are many ways to develop such skills while you are becoming educated: summer or part time work, intern/EXTERNships, volunteer experience, extracurricular activities, elective courses, and the like.
-Once in the field of your choice, you, as a well educated person, can build your own career and become a generalist, but careful planning to get your foot in the door is required.
+Once in the field of your choice, you, as a well-educated person, can build your own career and become a generalist, but careful planning to get your foot in the door is required.
 To become competitive in today's market, you need the experience and competencies related to your chosen fields.

 ASKING THE RIGHT QUESTIONS: